Boneset

 Boneset: Boneset – For and Flu

 Warning: Do not eat fresh boneset.
-Do not take if you have a history of alcoholism, liver disease, or cancer without consulting a physician.
+Do not take if you have a history of alcoholism, disease, or cancer without consulting a physician.
 Do not take boneset for more than two weeks at a time, and do not exceed recommended amounts.

 —Botanical name— Eupatorium perfoliatum